A Characterization of Multioutput Learnability: Online Multioutput Learnability

 Note that for every $1 \leq p < \infty$ and $x \geq 0$, $\psi(x) = x^p$ is a monotonic increasing, Lipschitz function.
-Therefore, Lemma \ref{lem:onlinereg_scalar} shows that online learnability w.r.t.\ $d_p$ is equivalent to online learnability w.r.t.\ $d_1$.
+Therefore, Lemma \ref{lem:onlinereg_scalar} shows that online learnability with respect to $d_p$ is equivalent to online learnability with respect to $d_1$.
 Combining Assumption \ref{assumption2}, Theorem \ref{thm:onlinereg_decomp}, and Lemma \ref{lem:onlinereg_scalar} immediately gives Theorem \ref{thm:onlinereg_ell2d1}.
-Since the Sequential Fat Shattering dimension characterizes online learnability w.r.t.\ the absolute loss, Theorem \ref{thm:onlinereg_ell2d1} further implies that for any decomposable loss satisfying Assumptions \ref{assumption1} and \ref{assumption2}, the finiteness of $\text{fat}_{\gamma}^{\text{seq}}(\mathcal{F}_k)$ for all $k \in [K]$ and $\gamma > 0$ is a sufficient and necessary condition for online multioutput learnability.
+Since the Sequential Fat Shattering dimension characterizes online learnability with respect to the absolute loss, Theorem \ref{thm:onlinereg_ell2d1} further implies that for any decomposable loss satisfying Assumptions \ref{assumption1} and \ref{assumption2}, the finiteness of $\text{fat}_{\gamma}^{\text{seq}}(\mathcal{F}_k)$ for all $k \in [K]$ and $\gamma > 0$ is a sufficient and necessary condition for online multioutput learnability.